 4. How long will sleep training take to start working?

 Depending on ages and other factors, some methods might take longer to get to work.
-The result could be different for each case when you apply sleep training 5 month old methods.
+The result could be different for each case when you apply sleep training 5-month-old methods.
 You shouldn’t expect overnight miracles where your babies are able to sleep through the night from day one.
 Like one of your friends’ babies getting to sleep peacefully on the first night doesn’t mean your method is not working.
 Things are different from family to family.

-Experts say that most of the methods take about at least a week to implement so patience is the key.
+Experts say that most of the methods take at least a week to implement so patience is the key.
 For example, some babies would take longer to get used to their sleep routines and being on their own.
 Hence, it’s normal to have one or two bad nights of crying in the first weeks.

 Also, the effects of sleep training are short-lived so you need to stick with whatever methods you are using to make them work.

-Common sleep training method
+The common sleep training method